 Egyptian Minister of Finance Mohamed Maait.

-Egypt is set to launch a unified platform for electronic tax collection in September, which is designed to collect and document the taxes of all entities online, Minister of Finance Mohamed Maait announced on Monday.
+The ministry is also set to launch a unified platform for electronic tax collection in September, which is designed to collect and document the taxes of all entities online.

 The platform is anticipated to cover all tax types to scale up the state’s efforts to merge the informal and formal economies to achieve tax justice, level the playing field among taxpayers in the local market, and increase the state’s public treasury revenues.